ycm-core/YouCompleteMe/README.md

 ### Completion doesn't work with the C++ standard library headers

-This is caused by an issue with libclang.
-Compiling from `clang` the binary uses the correct default header search paths but compiling from `libclang.so` does not.
-The issue seems to impact some OS's more than others.
-It appears that OS X Mavericks in particular has problems with this.
+This is caused by an issue with libclang that only affects some operating systems.
+Compiling with `clang` the binary will use the correct default header search paths but compiling with `libclang.so` (which YCM uses) does not.

+Mac OS X is normally affected, but there's a workaround in YCM for that specific OS.
+If you're not running that OS but still have the same problem, continue reading.

-The current workaround is to call `echo | clang -v -E -x c++ -` and look at the paths under the `#include <...> search starts here:` heading.
+The workaround is to call `echo | clang -v -E -x c++ -` and look at the paths under the `#include <...> search starts here:` heading.
 You should take those paths, prepend `-isystem` to each individual path and append them all to the list of flags you return from your `FlagsForFile` function in your